pureartisan/reactive-forms/packages/core/docs/inputs.md

   name: 'first_name'
 });

-// NOTE: since the default props were set, you can skip the setting of the `component` everytime now.
+// NOTE: since the default props were set, you can skip the setting of the `component` every time now.
 However, you can still override that property on individual cases.

 const cardHolderName = new TextInput({
   name: 'card_holder_name'